danvet/danvet.github.io/_posts/2013-08-28-recent-drmi915-testsuite-improvements.md

 - We've added tons more testcases.
 Starting with just twenty-odd test tools we've ended up with currently over 300 testcases.
 And very often when we've started to test an existing feature bugs just kept on showing up.
-So nowadays new features don't go in without decent test coverage.
+Nowadays new features don't go in without decent test coverage.

 - We've added a lot of debugfs interfaces to the kernel to allow us to exercise